SECUI MF2 Series

 - Log Update Interval is set to 10 (minutes); this number determines how often usage data is sent to the application server.

-Select the Enable Check for Change check box to enable checking for configuration changes after the specified interval, and perform a retrieval is changes are detected.
+Select the Enable Check for Change checkbox to enable checking for configuration changes after the specified interval, and perform a retrieval is changes are detected.

 - Enter an optional Alternate Syslog Source IP.